cpfaff/cafe/README.md

 vocabulary is designed along 8 dimensions which are crucial for the description and thus for the discovery of ecological data.
 These dimensions are namely time, space, sphere, biome, method, process and chemicals.
-An annotation with the schema allows for a facet based efficient search of ecological data which speeds up the discovery of relevant data.
+An annotation with the schema and the vocabulary allows for a facet based search of ecological data and helps to speeds up the discovery of relevant data for specific research questions.

 The contents in this repository is developed and maintained in the context of the German Federation for Biological data ([GFBio](http://www.gfbio.org/)).